-Old St. Patrick’s Church: St. Patrick’s Day Civic Celebration– If you are looking for other ways to celebrate the day, attend mass at Old St. Patrick’s Roman Catholic Church in Chicago’s West Loop.
-The Old St. Patrick’s concert choir will be accompanied by The Sheila Tully Irish Stepdancers, and the Shannon Rovers Irish Pipe Band, keeping the festive spirit going throughout the day.
+St. Patrick’s Day Civic Celebration– If you are looking for other ways to celebrate the day, attend mass at Old St. Patrick’s Roman Catholic Church in Chicago’s West Loop.
+The Old St. Patrick’s concert choir will be accompanied by The Sheila Tully Irish Step dancers, and the Shannon Rovers Irish Pipe Band.
 Highly recommended to get there early.

-St. Patrick’s Festival at the Irish American Heritage – Following the downtown parade, head over to the Irish American Heritage Center on the Northwest side.
+St. Patrick’s Festival at the Irish American Heritage – The Irish American Heritage Center is on the Northwest side.
 The family-oriented annual event will include traditional and contemporary Irish music, Irish step dance performances, food and drink, children’s activities and an arts-and-crafts fair with an Irish flair.

-Tickets are $15/adults, or $12 for advance purchase if bought by the end of the day on March.
-15; free for ages 11 & under
+Additional Details: $15 for adults, or $12 for advance purchase if bought by the end of the day on March 14.
+Children 12 and under are free.

-Northwest Irish Parade- The Northwest Irish Organization (NWSI) kicks off its 15th annual parade to celebrate all things Irish.
-This is probably the most manageable parade with a family compared to the downtown and southside parades.
-With over 100 parade group participants and 2,500 people marching, it is an hour and a half for the whole family.
+Northwest Irish Parade- The Northwest Irish Organization (NWSI) kicks off its 16th annual parade to celebrate all things Irish.
+This is probably the most manageable parade with a family compared to the downtown parade.

-The after Party will take place at Immaculate Conception Elementary School Recreation Center from 1 p.m.-5 p.m.
+The after party is at Immaculate Conception Elementary School Recreation Center from 1 p.m.-5 p.m.
 Tickets for the after party include dinner and drinks for kids and adults.
 There will be corned beef, entertainment, face painting, balloon magic and raffles.